This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.

 docname | from | to | pre | keyword | post | pattern |

-We can easily extract the frequency of the search term
+frequency of the search term (“alice”) using either the

-functions which provide the number of rows of a tables
+provide the number of rows in a table (nrow

 ).